-- Analyzing the effectiveness of new drugs
+- Analyzing the effectiveness of new drugs in comparison to current treatments

-- Explaining biological phenomena
+- Explaining the probability of biological phenomena and health outcomes

 Career opportunities for graduates offer competitive salaries.
 Positions are available in data management, pharmaceutical and clinical trials, data analysis and academia.
 In addition, biostatisticians are needed at the federal, state and local levels.